who saw a need for community-based alternatives to institutional care for people with psychiatric disabilities.

 In April 2018, Interim moved its Bridge house program, a dual-diagnosis treatment program for adults with a substance use disorder and a mental illness, into its newly constructed home in Marina.
 The Bridge House has 14 beds for residents as part of its transitional residential treatment program, and Bridge House clients attend the Wellness and Recovery Academy, a day rehabilitation program.
 Using the old Bridge House location in Monterey, Interim also opened a second 13-bed crisis residential facility for people experiencing mental health crisis.

-Interim will soon be breaking ground on a 17-bed project in Salinas, Sun Rose.
+Interim recently broke ground on a 17-bed project in Salinas, Sun Rose.
 The three-story complex will house 17 residents and a resident manager.
 There will be nine studio and one-bedroom units of permanent, affordable, supported housing for adults with psychiatric disabilities who are homeless, chronically homeless, or at risk of homelessness.
 Additionally, one floor of the complex will contain transitional housing for eight residents.

 The Sun Rose Housing project will replace the existing Soledad House, located in Salinas, which Interim has owned since 1980.
 Soledad House was Interim’s original crisis residential facility and later provided transitional, shared housing.
 This property is in disrepair, and Interim will demolish the building and use the property to build the Sun Rose Apartments.
 Recent zoning changes made it possible to increase the number of units allowed on this property.
 Wald, Ruhnke & Dost Architects designed the project.